seetaramoruganti/ai-finance-app/README.md

 React - hook- forms  - ZOD -
         - npm i react-hook-form zod @hookform/resolvers --legacy-peer-deps
-        - zod - TypeScript form  validation library
+        - zod - TypeScript form  validation library Schema Validation Library:
+        Zod is a TypeScript-first library for defining and validating data structures (schemas).
+It helps you ensure that the data you're working with conforms to the expected format.

 ```bash